jasonlally/incident-reporting/README.md

 ## Project Needs
+ - **Front-end developer!** Yup.
+Self-explanatory if you read the above paragraph.
+Bonus points if you love APIs and are up for the challenge of keeping the whole project browser-based... even the coming versions.
  - **Copywriter!** The site needs more and easily understandable information on it.
 Zero coding required.
  - **User Researcher!** Can you reach out to a university's crime data reporting team, understand their needs (without biasing them), and take notes as they test this application?
 Zero coding required.
- - **Front-end developer!** Yup.
-Self-explanatory if you read the above paragraph.
-Bonus points if you love APIs and are up for the challenge of keeping the whole project browser-based... even the coming versions.
  - **Future project lead!** If you're interested managing in this project, come check it out asap and get up to speed... then build it out so any police department in the country can use it. **Time savings in the multiple thousands of workdays across the entire U.S.**

+Note: this repository takes advantage of [ZenHub](https://www.zenhub.io/).
+If you haven't added it to your Github yet, it's recommended to better understand how issues are prioritized.

 ## Contributing: Getting Started